 Graduate admissions is a two-step process between academic programs and the Graduate School.
 Applicants must meet the minimum requirements of the Graduate School as well as the program(s).
 Once you have researched the graduate program(s) you are interested in, apply online.

-Fall Deadline May 1 for international applicants; August 1 for domestic applicants
+Fall Deadline | May 1 for international applicants; August 1 for domestic applicants |

-Spring Deadline October 1 for international applicants; December 1 for domestic applicants
+Spring Deadline | October 1 for international applicants; December 1 for domestic applicants |

-Summer Deadline March 1 for international applicants; May 1 for domestic applicants
+Summer Deadline | March 1 for international applicants; May 1 for domestic applicants |

-GRE (Graduate Record Examinations) Not required but may be considered if available.
+GRE (Graduate Record Examinations) | Not required but may be considered if available. |

-English Proficiency Test Every applicant whose native language is not English or whose undergraduate instruction was not in English must provide an English proficiency test score and meet the Graduate School minimum requirements (https://grad.wisc.edu/apply/requirements/#english-proficiency).
+English Proficiency Test | Every applicant whose native language is not English, or whose undergraduate instruction was not exclusively in English, must provide an English proficiency test score earned within two years of the anticipated term of enrollment.
+Refer to the Graduate School: Minimum Requirements for Admission policy: https://policy.wisc.edu/library/UW-1241. |

-Other Test(s) (e.g., GMAT, MCAT) n/a
+Other Test(s) (e.g., GMAT, MCAT) | n/a |

-Letters of Recommendation Required 3
+Letters of Recommendation Required | 3 |

 Students with satisfactory undergraduate training in any biological science including emphasis on basic science courses will have suitable backgrounds for graduate studies in Animal Sciences.
 Typically, students admitted to the program have a GPA of 3.2 or higher.
 Candidates with a lower GPA may be considered for admission under special circumstances.

-Documents Required By the Program:
+Documents Required by the Program

-1. Personal statement/reasons for graduate Study: see website.
+Personal statement/reasons for graduate study: see website.

-2. Three letters of recommendation.
 The process for letters of recommendation is outlined on this website.
 Letters should be from faculty who are familiar with your academic abilities and goals.
 Letters from supervisors that provide a character reference are also acceptable.
 The letters of recommendation should be submitted with the online application.

 The Graduate School Checklist outlines what you must include in your electronic application—see website.